 I did it for three reasons:

 Second, I wanted the sneakers now.
-Again, this isn’t something I do normally.
+Again, this isn’t something I normally do.
 In this case, “normally” turns out to be absolutely true.
 I am accustomed to wait and hardly ever lose my patience.
 As it turns out, I had been waiting for weeks to buy a new pair of sneakers since I walk a lot.
-I decided I had had enough and couldn’t wait for the right size to come in.
+But I decided enough was enough and couldn’t wait for the right size to come in.
 It was now or never, come hold me tight.

 The other day I decided to go for a long walk to a falafel stand famous for its falafel-and-banana-shake combo.
 Sounds great, doesn’t it?
-It has been on my mind ever since moving back to California from New York.
 Well, it turned out to be awful, although I’ll save that for another post.
-But I had had enough with the sneakers.
+But by then I had had enough with the sneakers.
 After six months I had worn down the tread and was beginning to think about tossing them into the recycling bin.

 Image credits: Klim Musalimov.
 Like fiction?
 Check out the Mercury “trilogy” (The Gringo, Laura Fedora) here.
 Also, go to Robert Brancatelli.
 The Brancatelli Blog is a member of The Free Media Alliance, which promotes “alternatives to software, culture, and hardware monopolies.”